 Supplement Plan F is a high-coverage plan which pays for a lot of the out-of-pocket costs typically incurred by Medicare beneficiaries.
 Plan F has two versions.
 One has a high deductible but costs less per month than the other.
-Despite its popularity, the ability to purchase Plan F is changing.
-As of January 2020, it is no longer available to every Medicare recipient.
+Despite its popularity, the ability to purchase Plan F was changed.
+Beginning January 1, 2020, Plan F was no longer available to every Medicare recipient.

-As of January 1, 2020, new Medicare enrollees cannot purchase Plan F. However, anyone who had Plan F before can keep it.
+Since January 1, 2020, new Medicare enrollees cannot purchase Plan F. However, anyone who had Plan F before that date can keep it.

 Medigap Supplement Plan F (Medigap Plan F) is a form of supplemental insurance that is sold by Medicare-approved, private insurers to people who have original Medicare.
 Plan F provides the most robust coverage of any supplemental insurance plan and for this reason, is very popular with people who know they may incur significant out-of-pocket medical costs.

 Like all Medigap plans, supplemental Plan F helps to cover the out-of-pocket expenses that Medicare does not, such as copays and coinsurance.
 Since these expenses can become substantial, Medigap plans are beneficial for many people who have original Medicare.
 Since they cover many of the same things, Medigap plans are not available to people who have Medicare Advantage (Part C).

 Medicare Supplement Plan F only covers services that are covered by original Medicare (parts A and B).
 If you receive a medical treatment that Medicare does not cover, such as acupuncture, Plan F will also not cover it.
 Plan F also does not cover medications under most circumstances, since these are covered by Medicare Part D.

 After your Plan F deductible has been met, you can expect Plan F to pay the following: